db

 condition

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-await db.asearch("bk_user", "john*", { pool: "elasticsearch" });
+await db.asearch("users", "john*", { pool: "elasticsearch" });

-(static) aselect(table, query, optionsopt)
+(async, static) aselect(table, query, optionsopt)

 Description: